Esmail-ibraheem/nanograd/README.md

 - **`Command-Line Interface:`**
   Providing a command line interface (CLI) to easily access built-in models without writing any code, making it accessible for both programmers and regular users (:.

+- **`nanograd engine:`**
+  An interface using Gradio that allows users to easily use any model they want without writing a single line of code—similar to Unreal Engine, but for AI, essentially making it an AI engine.

 - **`Reinforcement Learning with gym environments:`** Currently providing some cool applications such as Carpole, and Mountain car, BipedalWalker with gym environments from OpenAI, and this feature is built upon tinygrad.